4-DMAPandSadness/EfsTA/User Guide.md

 <img src="/images/GUI/GLA.png" width="50%"/>

-Utilizing this model the spectrum will be treated as a collection of multiple paralell expoential decays.
+Utilizing this model the spectrum will be treated as a collection of multiple parallel expoential decays.

 First of the GLA-Button needs to be clicked, so that the program knows to use this model for the evaluation.
 After that lifetimes for the different species need to be set, since this program relies on initial guesses by the user.
 A priori knowlegde or guesses about the amount of forming species during the irradiation and an approximate lifetime for each species is necessary.
 All lifetimes input need to be separated by a comma and depending on if they are to be optimized need to be input in the variable or fixed text fields respectively.